MicrosoftDocs/azure-devops-docs/docs/pipelines/release/caching.md

 ## Golang

-For Golang projects, the packages to be downloaded can be specified in the go.mod file.
-Please set your GOCACHE variable to where you want the cache to be downloaded if it's not already set.
+For Golang projects, you can specify the packages to be downloaded in the *go.mod* file.
+If your `GOCACHE` variable isn't already set, set it to where you want the cache to be downloaded.

 **Example**: